darshan2431/ai-chat-assistant-for-news-summaries/README.md

 ## 🛠 Tech Stack
 - **Language:** Python
-- **Libraries Used:** `re` (for text cleaning)
+- **Libraries:** re
 - **Tools:** VS Code / Terminal

 ---

 ## 📌 How It Works
-1. User pastes an article into the console
+1. User pastes an article into console
-2. Text is cleaned and split into sentences
+2. Text is cleaned + split into sentences
-3. Longer & more informative sentences are selected
+3. Important sentences are selected
-4. Summary is printed on output
+4. Output summary is shown

 ---

-## 🚀 Running the App
+## 🚀 Run locally

 ```bash
 python main.py